-I hope you’re having a good morning and enjoying the more mild (if rainy) weather.
+I hope you’re having a good morning and enjoying the fall season.
 If you’re new here, #GetHiredOnHandshake is our way of spreading the word about the Handshake platform and encouraging more students to fill out their profiles and take advantage of all Handshake has to offer.
-Each week for a total of eight weeks, the Career Center will be publishing blogs that hone in on one feature of Handshake that you may not know much about.
+Each week for a total of eight weeks, the Career Center will be re-publishing blogs that hone in on one feature of Handshake that you may not know much about.
 We are also hoping to spotlight some students who have successfully utilized Handshake to find jobs or internship opportunities.
 If this is you, please reach out to firstname.lastname@example.org.
 We would love to feature you!

 This week I wanted to talk about ways to engage with the platform that will help you get shown the most relevant opportunities.
 Did you know that Handshake customizes job recommendations for you based on your interests?
 The more you engage with Handshake, the smarter and useful to you it becomes.

 Many students log into Handshake without a strong sense of what they’re looking for – that’s totally normal!
 To make your job search as convenient as possible, Handshake ensures that the first ~50 jobs that appear on the job search page (before you add any filters or keywords) reflect their best recommendations for you.
 If you aren’t sure where to begin with your search, scrolling through that list is a great place to start!

 As you begin to engage with jobs, however—viewing, favoriting, applying—Handshake’s recommendations will adapt to even better suit your needs.
 There are three primary buckets of information that Handshake uses to develop job recommendations:

 - Your career interests

 - The employers and jobs you engage with

 Each subsequent bucket of data provides a more nuanced portrait of what you are looking for, allowing Handshake to refine their recommendations over time.
 Take a look at this image below to see how job recommendations get more specific once you have added more information: